Prediabetes Diet Plan: Risks, Foods, & Lifestyle Changes

 - Exercise Regularly

 Exercising is extremely beneficial if you are overweight, obese, or have PCOS.
-The American Diabetes Association confirms that exercising helps manage blood glucose levels (11).
+The American Diabetes Association confirms that exercising helps manage blood glucose levels (12).
 Working out also helps burn calories and improves fitness, balance, limb and eye coordination, reflex, and flexibility.
-Most importantly, exercising regularly helps release endorphins that improve your mood and mental wellbeing.
+Most importantly, exercising regularly helps release endorphinsi XChemicals the body releases in response to stress or pain to reduce discomfort and increase pleasure. that improve your mood and mental wellbeing.